-For family travellers, Florida is almost a rite of passage.
+For family travelers, Florida is almost a rite of passage.
 There’s hardly a kid on the planet who hasn’t dreamed of visiting the world-famous Walt Disney World Resort in Orlando.
 The family-friendly resort is one of the world’s most visited theme parks.
 And with good reason: Visiting is a blast for kids and parents alike!

-Besides the theme parks in Orlando, travellers flock to Florida to enjoy its sunny white-sand beaches.
+Besides the theme parks in Orlando, travelers flock to Florida to enjoy its sunny white-sand beaches.
 Every year spring-breakers and snowbirds descend upon its Atlantic Ocean and Gulf of Mexico shores to escape their cooler northern winters.
 Cities like Miami, Key West, and Fort Lauderdale take the brunt of the traffic.
 But no matter where you find yourself in the Sunshine State, a beautiful palm-shaded sandy beach is never far away.

 Not sure where to go in Florida?
 Get some trip ideas with this quick & easy Florida travel guide.

 Where to go in Florida

 Launching a Florida road trip?
 Start with Orlando.
 Located in Central Florida, Orlando is famous for its extensive menu of theme parks.

 The famous attraction in Orlando, of course, is Walt Disney World.
 To explore all the nooks & crannies of Disney World—from Magic Kingdom to Epcot—you’ll need to carve out several days.

 Film & TV buffs will also want to save a day or two to check out Universal Orlando Resort.
 Home to Universal Studios Florida and the Wizarding World of Harry Potter, Universal Orlando Resort is a must-see for families passing through.